targor/lgwo_6518868_reverseEngineered/README.md

 The Project is built in Java / Swing / Netbeans

--Runs with Linux and windows (please see instructions for RXTX)
+-Runs with Linux and windows.
 -Open source :)
 -Runs with RS232 to USB adapters.

 Features implemented so far: